vinitkumar/vinitkumar.github.com/_posts/2013-06-16-Ethics-At-Work-And-Life.md

 - No work is too small, everything teaches you something new.

-- Life to too small to waste on useless arguments.
+- Life is too small to waste on useless arguments.

 - Keep your mouth shut when you don't have something useful to contribute.